X-LANCE/Mobile-Env/README.md

   and can be enabled directly.
 An intergrated icon model will be embedded soon as well.)
 * A brand-new tree-based event management system is designed to handle the logics of the task events.
-The details should be referred to the paper and the [task definition guide](docs/task-definition-en.md). <!-- TODO: the paper link -->
+The details should be referred to the [paper](https://arxiv.org/abs/2305.08144) and the [task definition guide](docs/task-definition-en.md).

 # Getting Started